wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

 ### Install Nexmo CLI

-The [Nexmo CLI](https://developer.nexmo.com/application/nexmo-cli) allows we to carry out many operations on the command line.
+The [Nexmo CLI](https://developer.nexmo.com/application/nexmo-cli) allows us to carry out many operations on the command line.
 If we want to carry out tasks such as creating applications, purchasing Vonage numbers and so on, we will need to install the Nexmo CLI.

 Nexmo CLI requires `node.js`, so we will need to install node.js first using [these instructions](https://nodejs.org/en/download/).